Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/UART/UART - PM2.5 Concentration in The Air.rst

 .. only:: end amb26

-In this example, we do not use the “Set” and “Reset” pins.
+In this example, we do not use the "Set" and "Reset" pins.

 Compile the code and upload it to Ameba.
 After pressing the Reset button, Ameba starts to output the PM 2.5 data to serial monitor.

 |image10|

 .. |image01| image:: ../../../../_static/amebad/Example_Guides/UART/UART_PM2.5_Concentration_in_the_Air/image01.png